Jennifer Toth

+Jennifer Ninel Toth (August 15, 1967 – April 12, 2025) was an American journalist and writer.
+She was known for her published studies of homeless people and orphans.

 Early life and education

-Toth was born in London to John and Paula Toth.
+Toth was born in London on August 15, 1967, to American parents Robert and Paula Toth.
 Her father was a national security correspondent for the Los Angeles Times and later a senior associate at the Pew Research Center, while her mother was a lawyer and special advocate for the state of Maryland.
-Toth grew up in Moscow and Chevy Chase, Maryland.
-She received her undergraduate degree from Washington University in St. Louis before graduating from Columbia University with an M.A. in journalism.
+Toth grew up in Moscow, Russia (where her father was a reporter for three years) and Chevy Chase, Maryland.

+She received her undergraduate degree in history from Washington University in St. Louis in 1989, before graduating from Columbia University with an M.A. in journalism in 1990.

 Career

-From 1990 to 1992, Toth worked as a journalist for the Los Angeles Times in Washington, D.C. and New York, and afterwards for the Raleigh News & Observer.
-Toth is married to Craig Whitlock, a journalist and national-security correspondent for the Washington Post.
+From 1990 to 1992, Toth worked as a journalist for the Los Angeles Times in Washington, D.C. and New York, and afterwards for the Raleigh News & Observer from 1992 to 1995, after which she quit to focus on her book projects.

+The Mole People

-In 1993, she published her study entitled The Mole People: Life in the Tunnels Beneath New York City, featuring interviews with some dwellers of the "Freedom Tunnel."
+In 1993, she published The Mole People: Life in the Tunnels Beneath New York City through Chicago Review Press.
+The book featured interviews with some dwellers of the "Freedom Tunnel".
 Her life was threatened by one of the mole people whom she befriended, who thought she witnessed him killing a crack addict.
-She consequently fled New York City.
-The book, published by Chicago Review Press, became a worldwide best-seller, translated into Japanese, German, Italian, Spanish and Turkish.

-Jim Dwyer, the author of Subway Lives, presented an influential review of The Mole People for the Washington Post on 25 October 1993.
-"The wilder stories are overshadowed by the far simpler and far more touching portraits Toth presents of injured people struggling for dignity and tenderness," Dwyer wrote.
-"Having aimed high, having strode beneath New York with a can of Mace from her father, and with a heart and head ready to listen, she has brought back a book of stories that no one else has told—a book that is honest and above all, loving, to people who are nobody's friends.
-We should all do so well."
+She consequently fled New York City to live with her parents in Chevy Chase, Maryland.
+Some critics cast doubt on the accuracy of Toth's accounts.
+Cecil Adams' The Straight Dope, a widely read question and answer column, devoted two columns to the Mole People dispute.
+The first, published on January 9, 2004, after contact with Toth, noted the large amount of unverifiability in Toth's stories while declaring that the book's accounts seemed to be truthful.
+The second, published on March 9, 2004, after contact with Joseph Brennan, was more skeptical.